vpec/helloworld-pipeline/README.md

 Let's take a look at the pipeline I designed for this project.

 It contains 3 steps: Build, Test and Deploy.
-1. Build: Executes gradle build, creating a jar file that contains the Spring Boot application.
+1. **Build**: Executes gradle build, creating a jar file that contains the Spring Boot application.
-2. Test: Runs automated tests.
+2. **Test**: Runs automated tests.
 In this case it only executes the simple test mentioned in the beginning of this ReadMe.
-3. Deploy: It builds a docker image (using a Dockerfile) of the helloworld application build (jar file).
+3. **Deploy**: It builds a docker image (using a Dockerfile) of the helloworld application build (jar file).
 It pushes the image to the DockerHub public registry.
 It pushes 2 images: one tagged with the commit ID, and another one tagged as 'latest'.
 It triggers the lambda function (this is intended to notify Kubernetes cluster so it pulls the new 'latest' image.
 Finally it removes the local docker images.

-This last step (Deploy) only is executed if the branch is 'main', because usually a commit to the main branch of a repository means that it is a version ready for production deployment.
+This last step (Deploy) is only executed if the branch is 'main', because usually a commit to the main branch of a repository means that it is a version ready for production deployment.
 Other branches could be configured too.
 For example, a commit from 'develop' could trigger a deployment to a UAT environment.

 **NOTE:** As it is mentioned in the Jenkinsfile, every pipeline workload should be executed from within an isolated node, as it is considered a best practice.
 In this case, as the Free Tier EC2 instance resources were so limited, I didn't follow this practice.
 Also, in a real environment it would be advisable to deploy the Jenkins server following a master-worker architecture, and execute these heavy pipeline workloads inside the worker nodes.